Stormborn: Critical reception

 "Stormborn" has received high praise from critics.
 It has a 96% rating on the review aggregator website Rotten Tomatoes from 38 reviews with an average score of 8.2 out of 10.
 The site's consensus reads "While necessarily setting up the events for the season, "Stormborn" features compelling strategic discussion, and a cracking action sequence to end the episode with a bang."

 Ed Power of The Daily Telegraph said "It's been a cautious start to 'Game of Thrones' season seven.
 But, following further, patience-testing re-arranging of the chess pieces, episode two went out in a literal blaze of glory."
 Matt Fowler of IGN described the episode as "amazing", saying "With Daenerys now in Westeros, war is imminent and worlds were colliding in this week's big episode."
 He gave the episode a 9 out of 10.
 Ben Philippe of New York Observer also gave a positive review, saying "'Stormborn,' proves that the table setting always pays off in Game of Thrones by giving us a sample platter of everything that the show does best."

 Nina Shen Rastogi of New York Magazine similarly gave praise to the episode, writing "All of this prologue is what made the final scene land so hard, and so well.
 The shipboard battle between the Greyjoys was very good GOT, in my mind: dramatic, unexpected, and authentic on a character level."
 Sean T. Collins of Rolling Stone praised the battle sequence at the end, writing "It ends with a naval battle as grandiose as any we've seen in the series.
 But the strong second chapter of Game of Thrones' seventh season - 'Stormborn' - navigates even more treacherous waters."

-Erik Kain of Forbes gave a mixed review, writing that he enjoyed Arya's scenes but criticizing the Dragonstone scenes.
-Kain also criticized the plot hole of Ellaria Sand being in control of Dorne.